 Billing at Cost

-The $2.6 trillion in annual health care costs are going somewhere now.
-If a new model reduces that to half or less, then over $1 trillion can go into the economy elsewhere.
-But SOMEBODY is going to scream that they’re no longer getting their part of the $1 trillion that’s no longer being spent.
+$2.6 trillion [now $3.5 trillion] in annual health care costs are going somewhere now.
+If a new model reduces that to half or less, then over $1.5 trillion can go into the economy elsewhere.
+But SOMEBODY is going to scream that they’re no longer getting their part of the $1.5 trillion that’s no longer being spent.
 That’s where the opposition will come from – the incumbents who will naturally and fiercely defend their current positions and oppose public health care initiatives.
-They’ll argue that their profits and what they personally spend trickles down to others somehow.
+They’ll argue that their profits trickle down to others somehow.
+That’s just one reason Why Republicans want to Repeal Obamacare.